aduffy70/LabNotes/_posts/2018/2018-01-11-Reanalyze-Crepidomanes-with-SNP-loci.md

   * snp27 (50% coverage - 69 loci)
   * snp36 (66% coverage - 14 loci)

-## Identify likely mixed samples - "multiple run variation method"
+## Identify likely mixed samples - OUTDATED "multiple run variation method"

 Structure
   * For each dataset, find the optimal K. Tested K=1 to 20, with 5 reps each.
 100K burnin/250K MCMC.
 K values plateau at 3-4.
 Using 3 since we are expecting 3 species.